filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 	1. Using the additional funds, I'll be throwing up a few bounties on Gitcoin to develop with the filexplorer.org API.
 This will help gain insight into the developer flow, while also encouraging development growth on Filecoin through the block explorer.
 	2. Additionally, the funds will be used to make continual updates to the platform, rated at a few hours (think 4-5, to ensure website stays on top of any protocol changes, plus adding new metrics) of dedicated development per month.
 4. Documentation
 	1. This phase will also focus on making it as easy as possible for new contributors to pick up with development.
-I'll be writing good first issues, contributors guide, styling guides, and additional documentation to support community development input.
+I'll be writing good first issues, contributors guide, styling guides, and additional documentation to support community development.

 ## Total Budget Requested